AvdLee/Roadmap/README.md

 Roadmap comes with four different preconfigured styles to match most apps.
 You can change the tintColor, upvote image and more.

 ### What OS versions are supported?
-To keep development of Roadmap easy and fun, we've decided to only support iOS 16 and macOS Ventura for now.
+To keep development of Roadmap easy and fun, we've decided to only support iOS 16 and macOS Monterey & Ventura for now.

 ### Can I help contributing?
 Yes, please!
 We would love to invite you to pick up any of the open issues.
 We'll review your Pull Requests accordingly.